 Stripe Identity: Verification Without Storing Sensitive Documents

-This was a hard requirement from day one, and honestly one of the more interesting technical problems in the build.
-Stripe Identity handles the ID check -- the therapist uploads a government-issued ID, takes a selfie, Stripe matches them, result comes back verified or not.
-No license files are ever stored on our server.
-None.
+This was a hard requirement from day one, and one of the trickier technical problems in the build.
+Stripe Identity handles the ID check: the therapist uploads a government-issued ID, takes a selfie, and Stripe matches the two.
+The result comes back verified or not.
+No license files are ever stored on the server.

-A mandatory certification checkbox during onboarding shifts licensing liability to the therapist.
-They're attesting they hold a valid Florida massage license.
-The directory verifies identity, not licensure -- an important legal distinction the client's attorney was very clear about, and one I've seen glossed over badly in other builds.
+A required certification checkbox during onboarding shifts licensing liability to the therapist.
+They confirm they hold a valid Florida massage license.
+The directory checks identity, not licensure.
+That's an important legal line, and the client's attorney insisted it be documented clearly.

 The Pending-Approval System (and Why Old Data Stays Live)

-When a therapist edits their profile -- new photo, updated bio, changed pricing -- the changes don't go live.
+When a therapist edits their profile (a new photo, an updated bio, changed pricing) the changes don't go live right away.
 They land in the admin's pending-approval queue.
-But the old profile stays live and visible to consumers the entire time the edit is pending.
+The old profile stays live and visible to consumers the whole time the edit waits for review.

 Why does this matter?
-If a therapist updates their hours at 10pm Saturday, they should not vanish from search results until Monday morning when the owner checks the queue.
-The previous version of their data keeps serving visitors.
-The owner sees the diff, clicks approve or reject, optionally types a reason.
-If rejected, Resend fires an email with the reason and a direct link back to the edit screen.
-No ambiguity, no support ticket needed.
+If a therapist updates their hours at 10pm on a Saturday, they shouldn't vanish from search results until the owner checks the queue on Monday morning.
+The older version of their data keeps serving visitors in the meantime.
+The owner sees the changes, clicks approve or reject, and can add a reason if needed.
+If rejected, Resend sends an email with the reason and a direct link back to the edit screen.
+No guesswork, no support ticket needed.

 New signups work the same way.
-Profile hits the queue, owner reviews, one click.
+The profile hits the queue, the owner reviews it, and one click finishes the job.

-To keep things from aging unnoticed, a daily digest email fires at 9am if anything has been sitting for more than 48 hours.
-The owner told me this single feature gives them the most peace of mind of anything in the system.
+To stop things from sitting unnoticed, a daily digest email fires at 9am if anything has waited more than 48 hours.
 Nothing slips through the cracks.

 Founding-30 Pricing: Auto-Switching Tiers

-Monetization runs on two membership tiers.
+Payment runs on two membership tiers.
 Basic at $29/mo gets a live profile with phone, SMS, and WhatsApp contact links.
-Premium at $49/mo adds clickable social links -- Instagram, Facebook, TikTok, personal website -- and a premium badge on the listing.
+Premium at $49/mo adds clickable social links (Instagram, Facebook, TikTok, personal website) plus a premium badge on the listing.

 The twist is a "Founding 30" rule.
-The first thirty therapists lock in those rates permanently.
-Once the count hits 30, Stripe subscriptions for new signups auto-switch to higher-tier pricing.
-No manual flipping, no remembering to update a config somewhere.
-The system checks the count at signup time and applies the right Stripe price ID.
-Clean, and I haven't found an edge case yet.
+The first thirty therapists lock in those rates for good.
+Once the count hits 30, Stripe subscriptions for new signups switch to higher-tier pricing on their own.
+No manual flipping, no remembering to update a setting somewhere.
+The system checks the count at signup and applies the right Stripe price ID.
+The logic has worked cleanly so far, with no edge cases.

 Programmatic SEO: City Pages, Service Pages, and Schema

-This is where the directory website development approach compounds over time.
-Every city with at least one approved therapist gets a dedicated page -- /therapists/miami, /therapists/fort-lauderdale, /therapists/tampa, and so on.
-Currently 15-20 city pages.
-Every massage type in the taxonomy gets a service page -- /services/deep-tissue-massage, /services/swedish, the full list.
+This is where the directory website development approach pays off over time.
+Every city with at least one approved therapist gets its own page: /therapists/miami, /therapists/fort-lauderdale, /therapists/tampa, and so on.
+There are currently 15-20 city pages.
+Every massage type in the taxonomy gets a service page too, such as /services/deep-tissue-massage and /services/swedish.

-All auto-generated from the database.
-Nobody creates these pages by hand.
-A new therapist gets approved in Sarasota, and the Sarasota city page either appears for the first time or updates with their listing.
-Zero intervention required.
+All of these pages are built straight from the database.
+Nobody builds them by hand.
+When a new therapist gets approved in Sarasota, the Sarasota city page either appears for the first time or updates with their listing, with zero manual work.

 Every relevant page carries structured data: LocalBusiness, Service, Person, and FAQPage schema.
 Static generation means every page ships as plain HTML.
-Sub-1-second loads on Vercel's edge CDN.
-Core Web Vitals are green.
-An auto-generated XML sitemap is submitted to Google Search Console, and conversion tracking fires on signups.
+Pages load fast across Vercel's edge network, and Core Web Vitals stay in the green.
+An auto-generated XML sitemap goes to Google Search Console, and conversion tracking fires on signups.

-I used a similar pattern on a podcast guest directory project and the results were consistent.
+This same programmatic pattern (pages built straight from the database rather than by hand) needs careful crawl-budget management to keep thin pages out of the index.
+That mix is how larger listings platforms stay indexed cleanly as they grow.
 Search engines respond well to pages that are real HTML with structured data and fast loads.
-The pattern also scales without effort -- when the directory reaches 200 therapists across 40 cities, those pages just appear.
+The pattern also scales without extra work: when the directory reaches 200 therapists across 40 cities, those pages just show up.

 The AI Chatbot: Zero-Ticket Support

-The chatbot handles FAQ, password resets, profile editing help, and tier comparison questions.
-It's trained on the site's actual content and policies.
-The goal is straightforward: the owner should never have to answer "how do I update my photo" or "what's the difference between Basic and Premium."
+The chatbot handles FAQ, password resets, profile-editing help, and tier comparison questions.
+It's trained on the site's real content and policies.
+The goal is simple: the owner should never have to answer "how do I update my photo" or "what's the difference between Basic and Premium."

-It won't replace the approval queue -- that requires human judgment and I wouldn't want it to.
-But for everything that isn't a judgment call, it's the first and usually the last line of support.
+It won't replace the approval queue, since that step needs human judgment.
+For everything that isn't a judgment call, though, the chatbot is the first and usually the last line of support.

 Five Weeks, One Thesis

 Five weeks, fixed scope.
 The thesis held: a directory that runs itself.
-The owner reviews approvals.
-The system handles onboarding, verification, payments, emails, SEO pages, and support.
-That's the kind of project I like building -- one where the architecture genuinely respects the operator's time, not just in theory but in every small decision along the way.
+The owner reviews approvals, and the system handles onboarding, verification, payments, emails, SEO pages, and support.
+That's the goal behind the whole build: respect the operator's time in every small decision, not just in theory.

 FAQ